-Francis Mitrou, Michele Haynes, Francisco (Paco) Perales, Stephen R. Zubrick, and Janeen Baxter.
+Francis Mitrou, Michele Haynes, Francisco Perales, Stephen R. Zubrick, and Janeen Baxter.

-Persons aged 15-64 years recorded as receiving Department of Social Services (DSS) income support payments from September 2011 were linked with Australian Bureau of Statistics (ABS) Census data from August 2011 to create a linked dataset for analysis.
-Our investigation found that some 1.37 million or 45% of linked DSS payment recipients qualified as NEET.
+Some 1.37 million or 45.2% of linked DSS payment recipients qualified as NEET.
 Of NEETs, more than twice as many were female, nearly half were aged 45–64 years, and under 1-in-5 were aged 15–29 years.
-NEETs were more likely to be older, have low educational attainment, have a disability, and to be Indigenous.
+Multivariate analyses showed that NEETs were more likely to be older, have low educational attainment, have a disability, and to be Indigenous.

-Young NEETs aged 15–29 years represented less than 20 per cent of linked DSS payment recipients classified as NEET.
-As reporting for NEETs aged 15–29 years only is the norm, we suggest that standard NEETs reporting misses out on information concerning 80 per cent of the working age NEET population in Australia.
+Young NEETs aged 15–29 years represented less than 20% of linked DSS payment recipients classified as NEET, suggesting that standard NEETs reporting neglects information on around 80% of the working age NEET population in Australia.
 Combined with other demographic insights, these results have implications for welfare policy, and indicate a wider range of demographics should be considered under the NEET classification.
-This may also have implications for international reporting.
+This may also have implications for Organisation for Economic Co-operation and Development (OECD) reporting.